by Frank Dobson, Vanderbilt University

 Karenga wanted to “reaffirm the bonds between us” (Black people) and to counter the damage done by the “holocaust of slavery.”
 Kwanzaa celebrations are a moment of this awareness and reflection.

-Frank Dobson, Associate Dean of Students, Vanderbilt University
+by Frank Dobson, Associate Dean of Students, Vanderbilt University

 This article is republished from The Conversation under a Creative Commons license.
 Read the original article.